iplax13/BSC-Honeypot/readme.md

 ## How to buy?
 BSC address: 0x246Db3B0663265B42eecD3DceDE5F896090378aA
 email: fuckthebinance@protonmail.com

 1. Send the bnb to the address, make a print of the transaction and send it to my email // u can send the bscscan transaction link with the print, will be more fast to validate your purchase.
 2. You will receive the pack in your email after validation.
+3. You will receive a video (or more than 1) by email explaining how it works and what to change in the contract, how to whitelist, create inflation (mint new tokens to a specific address) and more

 ### DONT FORGET